guntribam/stack-demo/README.md

   * initialise a drop-down of content folders
   * populate a table with the contents of the selected folder

-  The table used is the shared table component supplied by the `stack-redux-app` package.
+  The table used is the shared table component supplied by the `stack-pack-app` package.

 ## Additional Features